iav-ki-festival/news-clustering/README.md

-Trend detection in online news with scapy und LDAvis
+Trend detection in online news with spaCy und LDAvis